Kainitiative/angling-club-manager/replit.md

 - Image upload with GD library resizing (logos: 200px max, gallery: 1200px max)
 - Financial management with 12 categories and reporting
 - Club news system with draft/publish workflow, pinning, and officer access
+- Internal notifications for membership approvals, COTM selection, and more
+- Club messaging system with direct messages and announcements

 ## Member Engagement Features
 - **Catch Logging**: Members can log their catches with species, weight, length, location, photos, and notes